angela-tam/angela-tam.github.io/_bagels/2017-08-14-ny_rainbow.md

 Pictured is a rainbow bagel with jalapeno cream cheese from Bread Brothers Bagel Cafe in Brooklyn, NY.
 The rainbow bagel was quite sweet and kind of tasted like a cake.
 I almost felt like I was celebrating a birthday.
 I realize the pairing of a rainbow bagel and jalapeno cream cheese is a bit weird, but I guess I thought the spice from the jalapeno could cut the sweetness of the rainbow.
 If I was craving a dessert-like bagel, I would order a rainbow bagel again.

 I just want to add that I once ordered an everything bagel with olive cream cheese from Bread Brothers Bagel Cafe and it was the best bagel of my life.
 I often think about this bagel and I wonder if I will ever find another bagel that tastes as good.
+I highly regret not having taken a photo of this particular bagel so that I could document its greatness in a proper post.

+Bread Brothers Bagel Cafe is a 5 out of 5 for me <3